 Abdominal viscera in situ.
 Inset shows projection of fetus in situ.

 The left hypochondriac region marks the situation of the spleen, the fundus of the stomach, the apex of the liver, and the left colic flexure.

 Within the right lumbar region are the ascending colon, coils of intestine, and, frequently, the inferior border of the lateral portion of the right kidney.

 The central umbilical region contains the transverse colon, the stomach, the greater omentum, the small intestine, the second and third portions of the duodenum, the head of the pancreas, and parts of the medial aspects of the kidneys.

 Located in the left lumbar region are the descending colon, the left kidney, and the small intestine.
-Within the limits of the right ilioinguinal region are ...
+Within the limits of the right ilioinguinal region are the cecum and appendix, ...